nlybe/Elgg-CalendarUI/README.md

 - Both site and users calendar are available
 - Users can submit events directly from calendar
 - Option for timezone dependant events
+- Option to set an event as "background event" for other users

 #### For site administrators
 - Enable option for users to select the own timezone